anaef/nginx-lws/doc/Monitor.md

 through a key, which is a string.
 This may sometimes result in distinct functions being folded into the same key, such as `[C]: ?`, or the same function being aliased through multiple keys.

-Self time and total time are measured in thread CPU time or wall time, depending on the `profiler` value.
+Self-time and total time are measured in thread CPU time or wall time, depending on the `profiler` value.
 Each time is represented with a second and a nanosecond component.
 Due to profiler overhead, all time values are approximations.

-Self time is the time spent in the function per se.
+Self-time is the time spent in the function per se.
 In contrast, total time additionally includes the time spent in child functions, i.e., functions directly or indirectly called from the function under consideration.

 A proper tail call is processed as an exit from the calling function and thus does not accumulate child time for the calling function (unless the calling function is already active further down in the call stack, which implies that it did not perform a proper tail call at that stack location.)

 Allocated memory is the amount of Lua memory allocated during the execution of the function per se.
 Due to potential garbage collection and profiler overhead, this is an approximation.

 ### Response Status